JacoBSmitH101/skittles-website/README.md

 ![license](https://img.shields.io/badge/license-MIT-blue.svg)

+This website aims to make viewing statistics and in the future having some management role in running the Jolly Crew skittles team.

 ## Authentication

 Zalter is used for passwordless authentication, anyone can sign up but only specific people are recognised to be part of the team.